Below you will find a list of the types of classes and modules that have been on offer at the Academy.

 Choral Conducting: Organ and Church Music

 Students are encouraged to attend teaching in the Choral Conducting department (as an elective), and to work with relevant Organ professors in other fundamental church musician skills.
-Opportunities to attend rehearsals at Christ Church Oxford and London cathedrals are arranged and encouraged.

 Performing with other musicians is a vital part of an organist’s development and is taken very seriously at the Academy.
 With the installation of the new organ in the Duke’s Hall, we can play repertoire requiring large instrumental forces.